Lasserini/stine-poulsen-psykoterapeut/README.md

 ### 1.6 Design
 -   #### Colour Scheme
-    -   The main colours used are green, white and a dash of brown.
+    -   The main colours used are green(#0f352d), white (#ffffff) and a dash of brown (#35251a).
 These colours are chosen to accomodate for my clients wishes of a calm foresty inspired theme.

 -   #### Typography
     -   The Roboto font is the main font used with Sans Serif as the fallback font in case Roboto isn't being imported into the site correctly.
 Oswald is used for headings, also with Sand Serif as fallback.